nataniawww/nataniawww.github.io/_pages/cv.md

     {% include archive-single-cv.html %}
   {% endfor %}</ul>

-Service and leadership
+Language
 ======
+* Native fluency in Cantonese and Mandarin
-* Currently signed in to 43 different slack teams
+* Conversational in Korean